pranavrao145/Markus-Wiki/Instructor-Guide--Assignments--Marking--Set-Up.md

 ![Submissions Modal With Options](images/submissions-modal-with-options.png)

 1. **Collect most recent files submitted, regardless of assignment due date or late period.** - if this box is checked, MarkUs will collect the most recent version of files the student has submitted, regardless of the due date and grace periods.
 This can be used to collect submissions both before and after the due date/grace credit periods.
-2. **Recollect previously collected submissions** - if this box is checked, MarkUs will recollect submissions that have previously been collected. **WARNING**: If submissions with grading work are recollected, that work will be overwritten.
+2. **Recollect previously collected submissions** - if this box is checked, MarkUs will recollect submissions that have previously been collected.
+   1. When this box is checked, MarkUs provides the option to **retain grading data** (marks, annotations, feedback files, and test results) on any collected submissions that have it.
+Note that if a submission has been remarked, only the original submission data will be retained. **WARNING:** This option is true by default and disabling it will result in the permanent loss of all grading data on recollected submissions.
 3. **Apply Late Penalty** - this option will only appear when collecting the most recent submissions.
 When collecting by due date, the late penalties are always applied.
 If it is unchecked, MarkUs will not apply penalties or deduct grace credits for submissions created after the due date.

 Once the files for an assignment have been collected, the marking state of the submission will change from "Not Collected" to "In Progress".